bLopata/ml-tensorflow/Readme.md

 ### Training an RNN

 Gradient descent optimizers, which seek to minimize the mean square error (MSE) for values of W and b, are used in RNNs as well.
 However, training of RNNs is accomplished through back-propagation through time (BPTT).
+BPTT is very similar to back-propagation, however BPTT has a few more details to consider as we unroll the RNN through time.
+The number of layers needed for an RNN depends on the number of time periods you wish to study.
+Because RNNs can be unrolled very far back in time, RNNs which rely upon time periods in the very distant past are especially prone to vanishing and exploding gradients as the gradient needs to be propagated back through each time instance.

+One option to mitigate vanishing and exploding gradients in RNNs is to use truncated BPTT.
+Truncated BPTT uses only a subset of data points for time periods in the very distant past which can reduce the accuracy of the model.
+Another option is to use long short-term memory (LTSM) cells.
+LTSM cells were developed specifically to deal with vanishing and exploding gradients.

+### Long Memory Neurons

+In order to combat the problems with vanishing and exploding gradients in deep recurrent neural networks, the state of a memory cell must be expanded to include long-term state.

 # Labs